-YPFL SENIOR COLTS FIRST SEMIFINAL...Lachie Johns, CY Cougars, runs into Kadina's YPFL SENIOR COLTS FIRST SEMIFINAL...Jett Hasting, CY Cougars, takes a speccy over teammate Zac Dutsche and Kadina players Lachlan Brook and Lucas Schmidt.
-FOOTBALL | 42 www.ypct.com.au YPFL second semifinal - junior colts Dogs' day on dog of a day REPORT BY It was a dog of a day at Moonta in more than one sense on Saturday.
+YPFL SENIOR COLTS FIRST SEMIFINAL...Lachie Johns, CY Cougars, runs into Kadina's YPFL SENIOR COLTS FIRST SEMIFINAL...Jett Hasting, CY Cougars, takes a speccy over Jordan Cunningham.
+Johns would later suffer a dislocated shoulder.

+teammate Zac Dutsche and Kadina players Lachlan Brook and Lucas Schmidt.

+Finals scribe REPORT BY

+YPFL second semifinal - junior colts

+Dogs' day on dog of a day

+It was a dog of a day at Moonta in more than one sense on Saturday.

 The wind blew across the ground, sometimes favouring the scoreboard end, sometimes the park end.
 The temperature never reached any great heights.
 But the young Bulldogs were red hot from the first bounce as they ran away with the qualifying final to book a place in the big dance.
 Wallaroo entered the game full of confidence.
 The Doggies defeated the Eagles with ease in both of their previous match-ups this season.
 In fact, between all three games including this final the Eagles have managed just two points.
 Still, the Eagles played some great footy for much of the season, and would have been hoping for an improved performance on the big stage of finals.
 Unfortunately for them, Wallaroo showed no extra nerves, and continued on its undefeated

-WALLAROO \lor STHN EAGLES Played at Moonta Oval WALLAROO 6.2 6.4 STHN EAGLES 0.0 0.1 0.1 BEST - Wallaroo: A. Dempster, H. Northeast, H. Wellgreen, M. Miller, J. Mumford, F. Finn; Sthn Eagles: K. McNeair, B. Minks.
-GOALS - Wallaroo: H. Wellgreen 4, C. Mummery 2, M. Miller, J.
+WALLAROO 6.2 6.4 8.5 9.8 (62) STHN EAGLES 0.0 0.1 0.1 0.1 (1) BEST - Wallaroo: A. Dempster, H. Northeast, H. Wellgreen, M. Miller, J. Mumford, F. Finn; Sthn Eagles: K. McNeair, B. Minks.
+GOALS - Wallaroo: H. Wellgreen 4, C. Mummery 2, M. Miller, J. Mumford, A. Giles. way.
 Mitchell Miller was hard at the contest and Adam Dempster collected possessions at will.
 Their Bulldog teammates ran the ball forward and locked it inside 50, setting up a wall with impressive discipline.
 Hunter Wellgreen was the focal point in front of goal.
 He received plentiful supply and made the most of his opportunities as he helped the Dogs pull ahead and finished the game with four goals.
 Cohen Mummery slotted two, and other Wallaroo players chipped in with shepherds and goal assists.
 By quarter time Wallaroo led six goals to nil.
 The Eagles refused to drop their heads and moved the ball forward but could only manage a point during a stalemate second quarter.
-With the wind playing a factor and some lads tiring, it seemed like a miracle would be needed for the Eagles to come That never eventuated and Wallaroo cruised to victory, led by Wellgreen, Dempster Harrison Northeast.
+With the wind playing a factor and some lads tiring, it seemed like a miracle would be needed for the Eagles to come back.
+That never eventuated and Wallaroo cruised to victory, led by Wellgreen, Dempster and Harrison Northeast.
 For the Eagles, Minks, Will Hobbs, Angus Beston and Kelly McNeair had their moments.

-Preliminary Finals

-Saturday, 11th September, 2021

-BUTE OVAL

-Junior Colts 9.30am

-Southern Eagles v CY Cougars

-Senior Colts 10.50am

-Bute v CY Cougars
+Preliminary Finals Saturday, 11th September, 2021 BUTE OVAL Junior Colts 9.30am Southern Eagles v CY Cougars Senior Colts 10.50am Bute v CY Cougars YPFL JUNIOR COLTS SECOND SEMIFINAL...

-B Grade 12.15pm Southern Eagles v

-Moonta

-A Grade 2.15pm CMS Crows v

-Southern Eagles

-Patrons are not permitted to take alcohol into the ground and during play are required to remain behind the fence/rail barrier to prevent injuries to players and spectators.
-Note to all patrons: tall vehicles must be parked in back rows and vehicles on front row to park 1.5m from fence/rail.
-Please bring a chair.
-Entry: \$8 minor finals; \$10 grand final.

-JUNIOR COLTS SEMIFINAL...
 Wallaroo's Riley Miller gets a handpass as he is pressured by Will Hobbs, Southern Eagles.